Timeline of Paraguayan history: Liberal period (1904-1940)

 1932: Eusebio Ayala re-elected.
 Bolivia declares war on Paraguay over control of the disputed Gran Chaco.
 Chaco War begins.

 1932: The Paraguayan army defeats Bolivia at the Battle of Boquerón, but are defeated later at the Battle of Kilometer 7.

 1933: First Battle of Nanawa.
 Paraguayans win, but are driven back at Campo Jordán.
 Paraguay re-captures Nanawa 5 months later.
 Stalemate breaks out at the Battle of Gondra, but is broken that October by the Paraguayans at 2nd Campo Grande, and re-capture the Chaco after the fall of Campo Vía.
 Ceasefire declared.

 1934: Truce lifted, Bolivia re-launches offensive at the Battle of Cañada Strongest, but Paraguayans counterattack at Ybybobó.

-1935: Bolivian-occupied Villa Montes falls to Paraguayans.
-The last of the Bolivians are pushed out by a small Paraguayan force at Ingavi.
+1935: Attack at Bolivian strongpoint Villamontes fails.
 Bolivia accepts truce on June 12, 1935.

 1936, February 17: The February Revolution brings Rafael Franco to power.

 1937: Félix Paiva elected president after Franco and his supporters are ousted from power.

 1939: José Félix Estigarribia is elected.

 1940, September 7: Estigarribia is killed in a plane crash, general Higinio Moríñigo assumes power.